 Portfolio turnover is defined as lesser of purchases and sales as a percentage of the average corpus of the Scheme(s) during a specified period of time.
-The Scheme(s) being open-ended in nature, it is expected that there would be a number of subscriptions and redemptions on a daily basis.
+The Scheme(s) being open ended in nature, it is expected that there would be a number of subscriptions and redemptions on a daily basis.

-The Portfolio Turnover Ratio in case of debt portion is not applicable.
-The Portfolio Turnover Ratio for the equity portion of the Scheme (as on March 31, 2023) is as below.
+The Portfolio Turnover Ratio as on March 31, 2023 is as below.

-Fund Name Portfolio Turnover HSBC Equity Savings Fund 0.75
+Fund Name Portfolio Turnover HSBC ELSS Fund 0.70